Two national parks, four national forests, many waterfalls and tons of fun. One of the best trips I have made, for less than $400.

 The sky was completely clear that morning.

-...and the early sun made every color more saturated and every hill around more plastic.
+...and the early sun made every color more saturated and every hill around more 3D.

 Yep, not a bad way to start a day.
 The place, weather, air... it was all too cool there to just leave right away, so I pulled another recovery piece of equipment I took with me from the trunk, a recovery strap, and had some morning balance exercise.

-Then I hit the road again, which was exciting as well because the trail supposed descent to another valley soon.
+Then I hit the road again, which was exciting as well because the trail was supposed to drop to another valley soon.
 When I was planning the road, all the dense contour lines I saw on a map predicted that it will be steep and scenic.
 And boy, it was!

-Yes, I was checking the contour lines at some places while planning the trip, because I wanted to pick the direction that would be steeper downhill instead of up - since I didn't have a low gear train, climbing over some rocks at some steep slopes would be trickier than going down over them.
-Anyway, for this section of the road I have prepared a shot to capture the exposed descent..
+While planning the trip I checked the contour lines at some places, because I wanted to pick the direction that would be steeper downhill instead of up – since I didn't have a low-gear train, climbing over some rocks at some steep slopes would be trickier than going down over them.

 What a place!